 Debts must be specifically identified and reasonably estimated to be irrecoverable to qualify for a tax deduction.

 A deduction is allowed for cash donations to approved institutions (defined) made in the basis period for a year of assessment.
 The deduction is limited to 10% of the aggregate income of that company for a year of assessment.

 Taxes on income are generally not deductible, whereas indirect taxes are deductible.

 Net operating losses

-Current-year business losses may be utilised against all sources of income.
+Business losses can be set off against income from all sources in the current year.
 Utilisation of carried-forward losses is restricted to income from business sources only.
 Utilisation of capital allowance is also restricted to income from the same underlying business source.